 To ensure a smooth checkout, please refer the following checklist:

-- Remove personal items: Personal belongings such as couches, desks, carpet and boxes must be removed from student rooms prior to checkout.
+- Remove personal items: Students must remove all personal belongings from their residence hall prior to checking out their room.
 These items may not be left in the hallways or other common areas of the building in order to check out and remove later.
 All personal furniture and appliances, including refrigerators, must be removed from campus by the student.
 Personal furniture and/or appliances left inside or outside a building will result in a common damage charge to cover cost of disposal/recycling.
 Because they contain harmful chemicals, refrigerators may not be disposed of in landfills (and consequently cannot be left in trash closets or in dumpsters).
 Organizations that can recycle refrigerators and televisions include Cedar Rapids/Linn County Solid Waste Agency, CSG Appliance Recycling and Best Buy (Best Buy currently accepts many televisions but does not accept refrigerators); many organizations charge a small disposal fee to drop-off these items, and a slightly larger fee to arrange picking them up prior to your leaving campus.
 If you have food or other items in the community refrigerator or cupboards in your building, please remove those items prior to checkout.

-- Remove trash: take all garbage to the dumpster provided outside of the buildings (residents may be charged for garbage piled in hallways, in the garbage rooms, or left in student rooms).
+- Remove trash: Take all garbage to the dumpster provided outside of the buildings (residents may be charged for garbage piled in hallways, in the garbage rooms, left in student rooms, or left outside dumpsters).

 - Remove tape: Completely remove tape and other adhesives from walls, doors and windows (tape removal is the most common damage charge at checkout).

-- Rearrange furniture: the furniture in the room must be in the same condition and arrangement as when you checked into the room.
+- Rearrange furniture: The furniture in the room should be in the same condition and arrangement as when you checked into the room.
 All college furniture must be in the room and correctly assembled.
 Drawers and cupboards should be emptied and wiped down.
 Residents with modular furniture will need to return the modular furniture to its original configuration.
 Extra bed pegs used for lofting/bunking/stacking should be returned to the RA Office.